axvr/archive/2022/epoxy/README.md

 ### Need to get faster

-- named pipes solve latency issues and reduce traffic on the network stack.
+- named pipes or socket pairs solve latency issues and reduce traffic on the network stack.
 - important if running lots of little reverse proxies.